elsampsa/websocket-mse-demo/README.md

 It this demo we're streaming live video from an RTSP camera to your HTML5 browser.

 Video is streamed as H264 encapsulated in MP4.
-No transcoding takes place.
+No transcoding takes place in the stream-to-browser pipeline.
 No browser-side flash or pure-javascript decoders required.

 Video is decoded and presented in the browser using the W3 Media Source Extensions that is well supported by all major browsers by now.